'Music gives a soul to the universe, wings to the mind, flight to the imagination and life to everything.' - Plato

 Music in Class

-Our Music Scholar program has now run for two successful years.
-Pupils who show a serious interest in Music and who are willing to take it further are selected and given weekly sessions with Mr Butler, a music specialist.
+Our Music Scholar programme has continued this year under new leadership and taking into consideration the drawbacks of Covid.
+Pupils who show a serious interest in Music and who are willing to take it further are selected and given weekly sessions with Mr Jenkins, a music specialist.
 They are taught how to read music, sing choral pieces in part harmony and given composition opportunities.
 The Music Scholars perform at church services and in school concerts.
 Pupils who belong to this group enjoy the challenges working with choral music presents.
 They are all becoming more confident and accomplished performers.

 Holy Trinity Musical Theatre Group

-This is the third year of running for the Holy Trinity Musical Theatre Group.
+Holy Trinity Musical Theatre Group has been unable to run this year due to Covid, however it will recommence next year.
 The Musical Theatre Group gives pupils the chance to perform in a full musical, on stage with setting, props and dance routines.
 It gives them a chance to understand the process of being a part of a musical cast and is an amazing performance opportunity for them.
 The cast changes for every show and any pupil who shows an interest is able to audition.
 Miss Ramsay runs this club with enthusiasm and pupils enjoy the time they spend working on their performance whilst making new friends.
 There is always a buzz around show week.
-Our forthcoming production will be performed next term.

 Young Voices Choir